Sanglorian/orcus/Orcus Rulebook - current.md

 Rarely, a weapon will have multiple damage dice, for example 2d4 or 2d6.
 Multiply these by the number of dW to get the final dice total.
 For example, a 3dW attack used with a weapon that does 2d6 damage does 6d6 damage.

 ## Duration
-The following are common effects:
+The following are common durations:

 * Until the end of the target’s next turn
 * Until the end of the user’s next turn